Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 - Halal: Many stores do have halal meat if you look and many kebab stands are also halal (meat and stands will have labels if they are).
 At Metro Taganskaya, there is a shopping center with a number of stores catering to Muslims.
 It is located at Таганская, д.40, стр.2, ТЦ "Радуга."
 Scarves/undercaps/bonnets/henna are less expensive there than they are at regular stores catering to the general population.

-- Organic Produce: Lavka Lavka (5, Susalnyi Nizhnyi Per., Building 10) offers fresh, local, organic milk, meat, fish, and produce.
+- Organic Produce and Farmers Markets: Lavka Lavka (5, Susalnyi Nizhnyi Per., Building 10) offers fresh, local, organic milk, meat, fish, and produce.
 They have several locations and a delivery service.
 Izbenka is a chain of stores specializing in organic dairy products.
 You might also try the rinoks at Lefortovskii and Danilovskii, especially for harder-to-find produce (like sweet potatoes).

 5. Consumer Goods (back to top)

 - Antiques and Souveniers: The best place to buy these is Vernisazh, located at Ismilovsky Park, at Partizanskaya metro station.
 If your Russian is not conversational, you may find prices high with some venders.
 If you enjoy haggling, this is the place for you!
 In any case, this can be the best selection and price in Moscow for souvenirs.
 Click here for a map.
 Go into the side entrance flanked by wooden spires.
-The place will be full of westerners and collectors looking for good deals.

 - Clothing: Red Square is now littered with high-end retail at GUM, which is worth a look, but you'll find better prices just outside Red Square, near Tversakaya St., at Oxotnyi Ryad, a three-story underground mall with more realistic pricing.
 For the bargain shopper, try the Familiya chain, which specializes in cheap clothing, usually from brands you won't recognize.
 You might also try Usachevskyi Rynok (23 Usacheva Ul.
 Metro Sportivnaya) which is particularly good for heavy coats and winter boots and has basically everything else from food to plumbing supplies as well.